How does Webexpenses' expense tracker app compare?

-With Webexpenses’ expenses app, an employee can now convert a paper receipt into a digital claim in less than 20 seconds.
+With Webexpenses’ expense management app, an employee can now convert a paper receipt into a digital claim in less than 20 seconds.

 This speedy feature is made possible by the introduction of ACR (Automatic Character Recognition) scanning technology.